Developer-Parth/Factors-and-Prime-Factors/README.md

 `Python 3.x`

-##License
+#License

-This project is licensed under the <span style="color:"blue"">MIT License - see the LICENSE file for details.
+This project is licensed under the <span style="color:"blue"">MIT License</span> - see the LICENSE file for details.